thatcort/git-gallery/README.md

 Then run
 ```
-git-gallery`
+git-gallery
 ```
 to run the app.

 Git Gallery will create a .gitGallery directory containing all its files.
 Every time you create a page it will create a sub-directory named after the commit id to store images and info about that page.
+The app is an Express webserver that will serve content from this directory and from the underlying Git repository

 Open a web browser and navigate to http://localhost:3000/pages/HEAD to create a page for the currently checked out commit.
 Navigate to http://localhost:3000/pages/ to browse all the pages created for the repo.